-A for profit or nonprofit-education partnership initiative, or an initiative undertaken by an educational institution that utilizes the ideals of design thinking.
-Examples include, but are not limited to: workshops, class projects, institutional programs, print and/or digital campaigns, education-driven exhibitions, online learning initiatives, toolkits, strategy documents, etc. Please note that this is a Professional category only.
+Projects that utilize the ideals of design thinking in the course of developing an educational initiative.
+Programs can be part of a formal educational institution, or come from corporate, non-profit or other stand alone organizations.
+Examples include, but are not limited to, workshops, class projects, institutional programs, print and/or digital campaigns, education-driven exhibitions, online learning initiatives, toolkits, strategy documents, etc. Please note that this is a Professional category only.

 Petrula Vrontikis is a leading influence in graphic design.
 Her current work includes research, writing, consulting, creating brand communication strategies, training, and coaching.
 She received an AIGA Fellows Award honoring her as an essential voice raising the understanding of design within the industry and among the business and cultural communities.
 She served as a national advisory board member of the AIGA and is frequently asked to serve on numerous local, national, and international design juries.

 She is creative director and owner of Vrontikis Design Office (@vrontikis and 35k.com) and a professor at Art Center College of Design, teaching graphic design, career development, and professional practice courses.

 Her professional practice gives her role as a teacher an important authenticity.
 She encourages students to explore their potential as designers and as a catalyst for change in the larger creative community.

 Petrula is an avid traveler and visual translator.
 It’s not unusual to find her scuba diving with giant manta rays, climbing a steep and rocky slope, or twisting her body like a pretzel in a yoga class.)